ryanmaffey/ryanmaffey.dev/posts/what-is-abstraction.md

 I think that's a bit easier to understand.
 It's also a bit more specific to our use case: programming.

 The first thing you might think to yourself is "That just sounds like the description of a variables, functions, classes, etc."...and you would be right!
-These are all forms of abstraction.
+These can all be forms of abstraction.
 We'll have a look at each of these a bit later.

 ## Why Do We Want/Need to Abstract Anything?